 Migraine Treatment Approaches

 Migraines need a two-pronged approach: prevention and active treatment.
 Preventive strategies begin with non-drug approaches, including behavioral therapies and lifestyle changes.
 If headache attacks continue to occur at least once a week, or if your attacks do not respond well to treatment, your doctor may recommend you try preventive medication.
-Drugs used for migraine prevention include anticonvulsants, beta-blockers, antidepressants, Botox, and CGRP antagonists.
+Drugs used for migraine prevention include anticonvulsants, beta-blockers, antidepressants, botulinum toxin, and calcitonin gene-related peptide (CGRP) antagonists.
 There are also medical devices used for preventive treatment of migraine.
 In some cases, acupuncture may assist with prevention of migraine attacks.

 Treatment uses medications that provide quick pain relief when attacks occur.
 These drugs include pain relievers such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen (Tylenol, generic), triptans such as sumatriptan (Imitrex, generic), and ergotamine drugs.

 New Drugs and Devices Approved for Migraine Treatment and Prevention

 - A few monoclonal antibody drugs that work as CGRP receptor antagonists have been approved for the preventive treatment of migraine.